zephyrproject-rtos/zephyr/boards/x86/x86_jailhouse/doc/board.rst

-Use this configuration to run basic Zephyr applications and kernel tests in a QEMU emulated environment (we assume the same QEMU configuration used to accomodate Jailhouse's configs/qemu-x86.c root cell configuration).
+Use this configuration to run basic Zephyr applications and kernel tests in a QEMU emulated environment (we assume the same QEMU configuration used to accommodate Jailhouse's configs/qemu-x86.c root cell configuration).

 For example, with the :ref:`synchronization_sample`, first set